pzucco/CustomStruct/README.md

 CustomStruct is (as far as pure python allow) optimized, using 'pre-compiled' Structs and reducing function calls by flattening static structures when possible.

-### Why didn't you use pickle
+### Why didn't I use pickle

 The game requires low length packets while pickle do leave considerable overhead to specify objects types.

-### Why didn't you use Google's "Protocol Buffers"
+### Why didn't I use Google's "Protocol Buffers"

 I developed this module instead of using **Protocol Buffers** because I wanted a pure python implementation, with no external definition files, simple and intuitive syntax, direct and fast way to declare my protocol.

 No compile, recompile definition file stuff.
 You define the protocol in code, then you can throw dicts and objects in and out.
 Simple as that.

-Also, I found it to be faster than **Protocol Buffers**!
-But I didn't test too much.
-So I preffer to say it is "as fast as".
-Maybe.
+Plus, I found it to be faster than **Protocol Buffers**!
+And it has less overhead!

-But this module is not a alternative to **Protocol Buffers** if your aiming for Google's cross-language support or formal protocol specification that a large project require.
+But this module is NOT a alternative to **Protocol Buffers**. **Protocol Buffers** has cross-language support, cross-protocol-version support and a much more formal specification that fits much better for larger projects.

-## Just show me how it works
+## How it works

 ### Defining protocol

+Direct and simple.

     import CustomStruct as cs